StevenR152/AWS-Exercise-Frontend-on-S3/README.md

 # Host a static website in amazon's cloud for dirt cheap!

+## You want to have a website - for a portfolio or otherwise
+You need the website to be available to friends, family who span all parts of the globe, but you also want to continue to make changes as you improve it.
+Let's learn about continuous delivery and hosting a static page on Amazon Web Services.

-In this exercise you're tasked to:
+## In this exercise you're tasked to:

 - Make a website that is hosted on [AWS](https://aws.amazon.com/) (Amazon Web Services) using Simple Storage Service (S3).
 - Configure AWS infrastructure using The AWS management console.